microsoft/fluentui/rfcs/shared/build-system/06-browser-support-for-v9.md

 ### Browser Support Matrix

-The proposed browser support matrix will be loosely based off the [Resize Observer](https://caniuse.com/mdn-api_resizeobserver) support matrix .
-This decision was driven by the current usage of the `ResizeObserver` in Fluent v9 as well as the current business goals of our partner teams.
+The proposed browser support matrix will be based off the [Flex Gap](https://caniuse.com/flexbox-gap) support matrix.
+This decision was driven by the current usage of `flex gap` in Fluent v9 and it's the feature that requires the highest browser matrix support within the library.
 Along with that, being able to maintain our current ES2019 target and eventually move to ES2020 without the need to transpile down was also a factor.
-As it stands, the lack of adequate polyfill capabilities for CSS features in tandem with the goals of our partners is the biggest detriment to the support matrix not being higher.

 **Desktop Browsers:**